microsoft/rag-experiment-accelerator/README.md

 3. **Rich Search Index**: It creates multiple search indexes based on hyperparameter configurations available in the config file.

+4. **Multiple Document Chunking Strategies**: The tool supports multiple chunking strategies, including using Azure Document Intelligence and basic chunking using langchain.
+This gives you the flexibility to experiment with different chunking strategies and evaluate their effectiveness.

-4. **Query Generation**: The tool can generate a variety of diverse and customizable query sets, which can be tailored for specific experimentation needs.
+5. **Query Generation**: The tool can generate a variety of diverse and customizable query sets, which can be tailored for specific experimentation needs.

-5. **Multiple Search Types**: It supports multiple search types, including pure text, pure vector, cross-vector, multi-vector, hybrid, and more.
+6. **Multiple Search Types**: It supports multiple search types, including pure text, pure vector, cross-vector, multi-vector, hybrid, and more.
 This gives you the ability to conduct comprehensive analysis on search capabilities and results.

-6. **Sub-Querying**: The pattern evaluates the user query and if it finds it complex enough, it breaks it down into smaller sub-queries to generate relevant context.
+7. **Sub-Querying**: The pattern evaluates the user query and if it finds it complex enough, it breaks it down into smaller sub-queries to generate relevant context.

-7. **Re-Ranking**: The query responses from Azure AI Search are re-evaluated using LLM and ranked according to the relevance between the query and the context.
+8. **Re-Ranking**: The query responses from Azure AI Search are re-evaluated using LLM and ranked according to the relevance between the query and the context.

-8. **Metrics and Evaluation**: You can define custom evaluation metrics, which enable precise and granular assessment of search algorithm performance.
+9. **Metrics and Evaluation**: You can define custom evaluation metrics, which enable precise and granular assessment of search algorithm performance.
 It includes distance-based, cosine, semantic similarity, and more metrics out of the box.

-9. **Report Generation**: The **RAG Experiment Accelerator** automates the process of report generation, complete with visually appealing visualizations that make it easy to analyze and share experiment findings.
+10. **Report Generation**: The **RAG Experiment Accelerator** automates the process of report generation, complete with visually appealing visualizations that make it easy to analyze and share experiment findings.

-10. **Multi-Lingual**: The tool supports language analyzers for linguistic support on individual languages and specialized (language-agnostic) analyzers for user-defined patterns on search indexes.
+11. **Multi-Lingual**: The tool supports language analyzers for linguistic support on individual languages and specialized (language-agnostic) analyzers for user-defined patterns on search indexes.
 For more information, see [Types of Analyzers](https://learn.microsoft.com/en-us/azure/search/search-analyzers#types-of-analyzers).

 ## Installation